se-rwth/se-rwth.github.io/_pages/research/Domain-Specific-Languages.md

 ## Summary of Most Relevant Topic Papers

-The ability to abstraction is one of the basic cognitive abilities of the human being.
+The ability to abstraction is one of the basic cognitive abilities of human beings.
 Both science and philosophy use models to understand and describe the concepts and phenomena in their fields.
 Engineering disciplines use models to describe the systems they intend to design.
 All human beings use